 Anyone with hepatitis C may benefit from a patient assistance program.

-Those with HIV and hepatitis C can use the Virginia Department of Health treatment assistance program AIDS Drug Assistance Program (ADAP).
-The program provides Harvoni, Sovaldi, Viekira Pak and if needed, ribavirin, and payments for associated medical care and labs for uninsured clients or those whose insurance does not cover those medications.
+Those with HIV and hepatitis C can use the Virginia Department of Health treatment assistance program, the VA Medication Assistance Program (VA MAP).
+This program provides Harvoni, Sovaldi, Viekira Pak and if needed, ribavirin, and payments for associated medical care and labs for uninsured clients or those whose insurance does not cover those medications.